d-morrison/IntroStatActivities/_book/08-A12-inference-1cat_CI-theory.md

 \vspace{0.1in}

-4. What is the value of the multiplier needed to calculate the 95\% confidence interval for the true proportion of patients with COVID-19 that are vitamin D deficient?
+4. What is the value of the multiplier needed to calculate the 95\% confidence interval for the true proportion of male boxers that are left-handed?

 \vspace{1in}